 Monument Valley 1 and 2 are some of the most popular puzzle games on mobile.
 They use MC Escher-inspired puzzle mechanics.
-You twist and turn portions of the level in order to progress.
+You twist and turn portions of the level to progress.
 The games aren’t difficult.
-They boast a more relaxing experience rather than challenging.
+They boast a more relaxing experience rather than a challenging one.
 The Monument Valley games do look fantastic, though.
 The art style is definitely to be applauded.
 The first game includes a handful of levels along with the Forgotten Shores DLC ($1.99 extra).
 The second game is a bit longer but not by much.
 These are classics.

 The Room series

 Price: $0.99 / $1.99 / $3.99 / $4.99

 The Room franchise is one of the oldest and most successful puzzle game franchises on mobile.
 There are four games in the series at the time of this writing.
 The first two are classic puzzle games.
 You figure out puzzles to progress until you finish the game.
 The third game in the series introduced multiple endings and a slightly heavier narrative.
 Finally, the most recent game, New Sins, takes place in a dollhouse.

 All four games have some similar elements, including outstanding graphics, escape room elements, and clever puzzle designs.
 They are also fairly short games.
 However, the inclusion of multiple endings gives the later titles some replay value.
 These are classics in the puzzle game space on mobile and are must-plays for puzzle fans.
 The games range from $0.99 to $4.99 each.
 They also don’t need to be played in sequential order, so you can pick which one you want.